EliasNeerbye/IT-Quiz/server/README.md

-# IT Quiz Server
+# QuITz Server

-Backend server for the IT Quiz application that provides quiz creation, management, and multiplayer functionality.
+Backend server for the QuITz application that provides quiz creation, management, and multiplayer functionality.

 ## Setup